Mulan (1998 film): Music

-In March 1994, Stephen Schwartz was attached to compose the lyrics and music for the songs for the film.
+The songs featured in the film were written by composer Matthew Wilder and lyricist David Zippel.
+Stephen Schwartz was originally commissioned to write the songs for the film.
 Following the research trip to China in June 1994, Schwartz was contacted by former Disney studio chairman Jeffrey Katzenberg to compose songs for The Prince of Egypt, which he agreed.
 Peter Schneider, then-president of Walt Disney Feature Animation, threatened to have Schwartz's name removed from any publicity materials for Pocahontas and The Hunchback of Notre Dame.
 Michael Eisner phoned Schwartz, and urged him to back out of his commitment to DreamWorks, but he refused and left the project.
 After Schwartz's departure, his three songs, "Written in Stone", "Destiny", and "China Doll", were dropped amid story and character changes by 1995.
 Shortly after, Disney music executive Chris Montan heard Matthew Wilder's demo for a stage musical adaptation of Anne Rice's Cry to Heaven, and selected Wilder to replace Schwartz.
 In July 1997, David Zippel joined to write the lyrics.
 The film featured five songs composed by Wilder and Zippel, with a sixth originally planned for Mushu, but dropped following Eddie Murphy's involvement with the character.

 Although Danny Elfman and Thomas Newman were considered to score the film, English composer Rachel Portman was selected as the film composer.
 However, Portman became pregnant during production, and decided to back out.
 Following Portman's departure, Randy Edelman—whose Dragonheart theme was used in the trailer—and Kitarō were considered, until Jerry Goldsmith became available and signed on after dropping out of a project.
 The film's soundtrack is credited for starting the career of pop singer Christina Aguilera, whose first song to be released in the U.S. was her rendition of "Reflection", the first single from the Mulan soundtrack.
 The song, and Aguilera's vocals, were so well received that it landed her a recording contract with RCA Records.
 In 1999, she would go on to release her self-titled debut album, on which "Reflection" was also included.
-The pop version of "Reflection" has a Polish version ("Lustro" performed by Edyta Górniak) and two Spanish versions, for Spain (performed by Malú) and Latin America (performed by Lucero).
+The pop version of "Reflection" has a Polish version ("Lustro" performed by Edyta Górniak) and two Spanish versions, for Spain (performed by Malú) and Hispanic America (performed by Lucero).
 Other international versions include a Brazilian Portuguese version by Sandy & Junior ("Imagem"), a Korean version performed by Lena Park, and a Mandarin version by Coco Lee.

 The music featured during the haircut scene, titled Mulan's Decision, is different in the soundtrack album.
 The soundtrack album uses an orchestrated score while the movie uses heavy synthesizer music.
 The synthesizer version is available on the limited edition CD.
 Salonga, who often sings movie music in her concerts, has done a Disney medley which climaxes with an expanded version of "Reflection" (not the same as those in Aguilera's version).
 Salonga also provided the singing voice for Mulan in the film's sequel, Mulan II.